GRPO is Secretly a Process Reward Model: Proposed Approach: -GRPO

-Viewing the GRPO objective in terms of process set partitions $\sX_t$ (see Equation \ref{eq_grpo_loss_per_token}), we note that the contribution of each trajectory $\grpelem{}\in\sG$ to the loss at index $t$ is identical to that of all other trajectories in the process set $\lambda^{(i,t)}$ (where $\hat{P}_t(\lambda)$, $\hat{D}_t(\lambda)$, and $\hat{A}(\lambda)$ are defined as in Equation \ref{eq_process_loss_equivalence}):
+\paragraph{Imbalanced Process Step Frequency.} Viewing the GRPO objective in terms of process set partitions $\sX_t$ (see Equation \ref{eq_grpo_loss_per_token}), we note that the contribution of each trajectory $\grpelem{}\in\sG$ to the loss at index $t$ is identical to that of all other trajectories in the process set $\lambda^{(i,t)}$: